 ReCode from WCF to gRPC

-One of the alternatives recommended by Microsoft for organizations looking for a migration path away from WCF on .NET Framework is gRPC: a low-overhead, high-performance, cross-platform RPC framework.
+The best alternative (as recommended by Microsoft) for organizations looking for a migration path away from WCF on .NET Framework is gRPC: a low-overhead, high-performance, cross-platform RPC framework.
 The ASP.NET Core team has built first-class support for gRPC into ASP.NET Core 3.1.
 For .NET 5 and .NET 6, Microsoft worked hard to make it the fastest of all gRPC implementations, including C++ and Go.

-ServiceContractimplementations to gRPC service implementations.
+ServiceContractimplementations to gRPC service implementations